BWMMGW/iahc-backend-django/README.md

+# iahc profile builder

-Welcome to iahc profile builder it's one of my first projects on github I hope you love it
+Welcome to iahc Network it's one of my first projects on github I hope you love it

+# Environments

-1-Create a .env file and allow your frontned server there SECRET_KEY=
+Create a .env file and allow your frontned server there:

+SECRET_KEY=

 DEBUG=

 ALLOWED_HOSTS=

+SECRET_KEY=

+# Downloading the python libs

-2-execute pip install -r requirements.txt
+execute pip install -r requirements.txt

+# Running

-3-execute python manage.py runserver
+python manage.py runserver